Ready or Not (Bridgit Mendler song): Critical reception

 The song received praise from music critics.
-Andrew Unterberger of Popdust was very positive with his review, saying that the song "is a playful, swinging and just impossibly catchy—the catchiest we’ve heard since our girl Carly Rae—pop number".
+Andrew Unterberger of Popdust was very positive with his review, saying that the song "is a playful, swinging and just impossibly catchy — the catchiest we've heard since our girl Carly Rae — pop number".
 He also praised Mendler's vocals and chorus.
 He concluded his review saying that "Will that out-of-placeness hurt the chances of [Ready or Not] becoming the smash it deserves to be, though?
 Well, it didn’t seem to hurt "Want U Back" any, so we’re hoping that people can see that this song is basically a smarter, more interesting and infinitely catchier version of that already-quite-good Cher Lloyd song.
-But it’s on all of us to spread the word that that song scraping the bottom of the iTunes chart isn’t just another kiddie-pop anthem from the latest made-for-Disney movie—it’s one of the best songs of the year, and one you’d have to be a pretty sullen sort of person to not love at least a little bit."
+But it’s on all of us to spread the word that that song scraping the bottom of the iTunes chart isn’t just another kiddie-pop anthem from the latest made-for-Disney movie — it's one of the best songs of the year, and one you’d have to be a pretty sullen sort of person to not love at least a little bit."
 Devin Alessio of Seventeen said that "[Mendler] is in line to be the next superstar off the Disney Channel".
 She praised her vocals, saying that "her sound is a mix between Carly Rae Jepsen and Demi Lovato" and described the music video as "super fun".
 She concluded that "[Ready or Not] is a total girl anthem — perfect for listening to when you're just chilling with your friends or getting ready for homecoming."

 Chart performance

 The song debuted at number 98 on the US Billboard Hot 100, and debuted at number 80 on the Canadian Hot 100, later peaking at number 43 in the latter, making it her second song to chart there.
 The song also debuted at number 14 on the US Top Heatseekers, later peaking at number three.
-It has also debuted at number 17 on the New Zealand Singles Chart, becoming her first Top 20 hit internationally.
 In its 11th week on Billboard Hot 100 the single jumped from position 94 to its peak of 49 selling 138,552 digital copies.
 On January 11, 2013, the song was certified Gold in the US.
-In the United Kingdom, "Ready Or Not" debuted at number seven on the UK Singles Chart, selling 38,208 digital copies in its first week.
-As of March 31, 2013, the song has stayed in the top ten for four consecutive weeks and sold over 250,000 copies in UK.
+It also debuted at peaked number 17 on the New Zealand Singles Chart and number seven on the UK Singles Chart, selling 38,208 digital copies in its first week in the United Kingdom where it stayed in the top ten for four consecutive weeks and sold over 250,000 copies.